Basic Financial Aid Topics

 Q. Are there Work-Study positions at any of the campuses?

-A. Yes, but they are limited at Falcon and at the Downtown Studio Campuses.
+A. Yes, we offer them at both the Rampart and Centennial campuses, but they are limited at the Downtown Studio Campuses.
 Therefore, you must apply early.
 This is another good reason to have your financial aid file complete to ensure a timely award and the best possible financial aid package that we are able to offer you.

 Q. What happens if I have to withdraw from a class?